-Annexure 1 - Description of Requirements

-Annexure 2 - Terms of Reference

-Annexure 3 - Eligibility and Evaluation Criteria for bidders

-Annexure 4 - Form for submitting service provider's technical proposal

-Annexure 5 - Form for submitting service provider's financial proposal

-Annexure 6 - General Terms and Conditions of the Contract
+Annexure 1 - Description of Requirements Annexure 2 - Terms of Reference Annexure 3 - Form for submitting service provider's technical proposal Annexure 4 - Form for submitting service provider's financial proposal Annexure 5 - General Terms and Conditions of the Contract and follow the registration steps as specified in the system user guide.

-The Proposal may be submitted on or before the deadline indicated by UNDP in the e-tendering system.=in the following link: https://etendering.partneragencies.org using your username and password.
+Proposals may be submitted on or before the deadline indicated by UNDP in the e-tendering system.
+Proposals must be submitted in the online e-tendering system in the following link: https://etendering.partneragencies.org using your username and password.
 If you have not registered in the system before, you can register now by logging in using: